iambluefred/bukapilot/README.md

 Safety and Testing
 ----
 DISCLAIMER: bukapilot is still under development by a limited number of members.
 Duty of care will be taken to ensure the safety of both the hardware and the software.

-* bukapilot observes ISO26262 guidelines, see [SAFETY.md](SAFETY.md) for more detail.
-* bukapilot has software in the loop [tests](.github/workflows/test.yaml) that run on every commit.
-* The safety model code lives in panda and is written in C, see [code rigor](https://github.com/commaai/panda#code-rigor) for more details.
-* KommuSafety has software in the loop [safety tests](https://github.com/commaai/panda/tree/master/tests/safety).
-* Internally, we have a hardware in the loop Jenkins test suite that builds and unit tests the various processes.
-* panda has additional hardware in the loop [tests](https://github.com/commaai/panda/blob/master/Jenkinsfile).
-* We run the latest bukapilot in a testing closet containing 10 EONs continuously replaying routes.
+bukapilot currently follows the safety model from openpilot, see [SAFETY.md](SAFETY.md) for more detail. bukapilot code development is isolated from release version of openpilot whereby isolation unit test is performed based on the induction that openpilot release version has been safety tested.

 Community and Contributing
 ------